-The results of table 2 showed that all beta coefficients of mental health components, including disorders in social functions, anxiety, depressive symptoms, and physical symptoms, were 0.30, -0.28, -0.19, and 0.15, respectively, which were significant ($P \le 0.010$).
+The results of table 2 showed that all beta coefficients of mental health components, including disorders in social functions, anxiety, depressive symptoms, and physical symptoms, were 0.30, -0.28, -0.19, and 0.15, respectively, which were significant (P \leq 0.010).
 Therefore, all components of mental health played a role in predicting marital adjustment of couples (P \leq 0.010).
-It is worth noting that the relationship anxiety of and depression marital adjustment was with negative and significant.
+It is worth noting that the relationship of anxiety and depression marital adjustment was negative and significant.